 - Get trained once hired as a court clerk.

 Court Clerk Job Training

 Whether court clerks start with an internship or pursue a degree, they also get on-the-job training once they are hired, usually as deputy clerks.
 As deputy clerks, workers learn a variety of administrative duties essential to the clerk of court position.
-As they gain experience, they are typically given more responsibility and a higher pay rate, becoming court clerks, and eventually chief court clerks with enough experience.
+As you gain experience, you may be given more responsibility and a higher pay rate.
+This may include promotion to positions such as court clerks and eventually, chief court clerk, with enough experience.
 While it is possible to gain enough experience working as a court clerk to move into a higher pay range, those with a degree in public administration, business administration, or criminal justice are usually promoted more quickly than those without a degree.

 Other Helpful Skills and Experience

 For people interested in becoming a court clerk, it is helpful to have experience in customer service, bookkeeping, and legal procedure.
 Candidates should have excellent accounting, budgeting, business management, and word processing skills.
-Court clerks with experience in human resources, benefits management, and financial compliance will have an advantage over others.
+Court clerks with experience in human resources, benefits management, and/or financial compliance may have an advantage over others.